 Microsoft Word has annotation and commenting tools built in.
 Previous versions of Word also have some of these functions.
 Pen-style annotation only works with touch-screen devices.
 Commenting is a more common way to add notes to Word documents.

-Note: If all you want to do is read Word documents then there is a free Word Viewer available.
+Note: If all you want to do is read Word documents then there is a free Word Viewer available, including for mobile devices.

 - Click the Review tab from the Ribbon (toolbar) at the top of the screen.